Wardrobe: Size

 A common feature was to base future size on the eight small men method.
 A considered good size double wardrobe would thus be able to hold within its capacity, eight small men.

 In the nineteenth century, the wardrobe began to develop into its modern form, with a hanging cupboard at each side, a press in the upper part of the central portion, and drawers below.
 As a rule, it was often of mahogany, but as satinwood and other previously scarce, fine-grained, foreign woods began to be obtainable in considerable quantities, many elaborately and even magnificently inlaid wardrobes were made.

 Where Chippendale and his school had carved, Sheraton, Hepplewhite and their contemporaries achieved their effects by the artistic employment of deftly contrasted and highly polished woods.

 The next to last step in the evolution of the wardrobe was taken when the central doors, which had previously enclosed merely the upper part, were carried to the floor, covering the drawers as well as the sliding shelves, and were often fitted with mirrors.

 In the United Kingdom, a more affluent option is custom-fitted wardrobes, which are built around the size and shape of the room.

+Frankfurt cabinet

+The Frankfurt cabinet is a two-door, baroque cupboard or wardrobe from the city of Frankfurt with a clear architectural structure system.
+These were made from spruce with a walnut veneer or solid oak.
+Unveneered examples made of pine are usually contemporary replicas.
+Thanks to their design, all cabinets can be dismantled into several individual parts and reassembled in just a few steps, without any tools, but require two people.

+The cabinets were demanded as masterpieces of Frankfurt carpentry, but could also have been commissioned by patrician families.
+The original meaning was to store household linen and clothes; the size was intended to illustrate the owner family's existing linen supply.
+Historical examples were and are more often used as filing cabinets, e.g. used in the operating rooms of the Frankfurt City Hall or in banks.

 Kas style

 Kas, kast, or kasten (pronounced kaz) is a massive cupboard or wardrobe of Dutch origin similar to an armoire that was popular in the Netherlands and America in the 17th & 18th centuries.
 It was fitted with shelves and drawers used to store linen, clothing, and other valuables and locked by key.
 They were status symbols and family heirlooms in the Low Countries and imported luxury goods to the American colonies.
-As such they were often made of quality wood such as cherry, rosewood and ebony that were paneled, carved or painted.
+As such they were often made of quality wood such as cherry, rosewood and ebony that were panelled, carved or painted.